Arkleseisure/Alts_code/README.md

 - update_next_games: Updates the next set of games once the information has been changed.

 ### change_match
+Allows the user to change who is playing the next set of matches.
+Most of the functionality is
 ### print_matches
 ### print_stats
 ### update_clock